krakentom/GarminSpotifyRemoteController/README.md

 8. Connect your garmin to computer using USB.

 9. Copy SpotifyEdge.prg to GARMIN/APPS/ folder.

+11. Disconnect your Garmin device from USB.

 ## C) Build AndroidApp

 1. Download and install android studio https://developer.android.com/studio

-2. Copy GARMIN_WATCH_ID from the garmin app to MyService.kt
+2. Paste the "GARMIN_WATCH_ID" from the "manifest.xml" file in the garmin project app into the MyService.kt file in the Android project.

+3. In android studio click on Gradle in right toolbar.
+On top menu select "Execute Gradle Task" and run "gradle signingreport".
+Copy SHA1 hash from console.

-3. Register your android app on spotify developer https://developer.spotify.com/dashboard
+4. Register your android app on spotify developer https://developer.spotify.com/dashboard

+5. In Spotify developer dashboard add new android package with package name "app.krakentom.garminspotifyremotecontroller" and package sha1 fingerprint from gradle console.
+Save changes.

-4. Set Redirect URIs to
+7. Set Redirect URIs to
 http://localhost/

-5. Set Android packages to
-app.krakentom.garminspotifyremotecontroller

-6. Copy Client ID from spotify developer (Basic Information) to SPOTIFY_CLIENT_ID variable.
+8. Copy the Client ID from the spotify developer (Basic Information) and paste it into the "SPOTIFY_CLIENT_ID" variable in the "MainActivity.kt" file.

-7. In android studio click on Gradle in right toolbar.
-On top menu select "Execute Gradle Task" and run "gradle signingreport".
-Copy SHA1 from console.

-8. Set Package SHA1 fingerprint from the gradle console in spotify developer settting section.

 9. Connect phone with USB to computer